vikotse/Reservoir-Sampling/README.md

 ----------
 If number of lines on input file is N. Time complexity is O(N).
 Space complexity is O(K) (regardless of the size of one line).

-If K is equal or larger than N, output file would be same as input file.
+If K >= N, output file would be same as input file.